 St. Johns River Blueway

-(Map) St. Johns River Blueway – Florida Forever Project boundary was designated as a Category A project by Acquisition and Restoration Council (ARC) in 2002.
+The St. Johns River Blueway – Florida Forever Project boundary was was designated as a Category A project by Acquisition and Restoration Council (ARC) in 2002.
 Projects that are ranked as Category A projects are eligible for 100% state funding.
 This proposal included undeveloped properties along the St. Johns River in St. Johns County.
 Within the St. Johns River Blueway project boundary area there are approximately 28,174 acres of privately owned land and 494 acres of publicly owned lands.
-The publicly owned lands include Watson Island State Forest (managed by DOF), Julington Durbin Creek Preserve, Trout Creek and Deep Creek Conservation Area (managed by SJRWMD).
+The publicly owned lands include Watson Island State Forest (managed by DOF), Julington Durbin Creek Preserve, Trout Creek and Deep Creek Conservation Area (managed by St. Johns River Water Management District (SJRWMD)).
 In addition to the state owned conservation lands there are several County owned parks including Jack Wright Island, Six Mile Creek, Trout Creek, Alpine Grove River Park (Bennett), Old Shands Bridge Fishing Pier, Riverdale Park and Switzerland Point School Park.

-The acquisition will protect the last remaining uplands and wetlands along the river ensuring this area continues to provide a quality outdoor experiences by increasing boat access and providing additional recreational opportunities for canoeing, kayaking, birding, picnicking, hiking, horseback riding, fishing as well as environmental and historical/archaeological interpretative education (through signage).
+The acquisition will protect the last remaining uplands and wetlands along the river ensuring this area continues to provide quality outdoor experiences by increasing boat access and providing additional recreational opportunities for canoeing, kayaking, birding, picnicking, hiking, horseback riding, fishing, as well as, environmental and historical/archaeological interpretative education (through signage).